01 January 2025

 Sounds like good, faith-filled Christianity, doesn’t it?
 Here’s why it’s subtly devilish.

 Their justification is that following God isn’t about earning God’s approval or favor.
 There, they’re correct.
-Obedience isn’t about achieving a right standing with God; we already got right standing by trusting God.
-Ga 3.11 But now that we have right standing, what’re we doing living like we have no standing with God?
+Obedience isn’t about achieving a right standing with God; we get right standing by trusting God.
+Ga 3.11 But now that we have right standing, why on earth are we living like sinners?
 Didn’t Jesus free us from sin?
 Ro 6.11-14 Didn’t God grant us his Holy Spirit, meaning we now have the power to fight sin and win?
 It’s no longer that we can’t resist sin; that striving for perfection is impossible.
-It’s not anymore!
+It’s not impossible anymore!

 The only reason Christians don’t try, is only because Christians don’t wanna.
 They’d rather sin.
 They’d rather take advantage of our right standing with God, and uses it to justify getting in trouble time and again, expecting (if not demanding) forgiveness and free passes instead of outrage and offense.
-It ain’t love.
-More like exploitation.
+They don’t love God; they think they’ve found a loophole, so they’re exploiting him.

 Any Christian who figures, “Since we’ve got grace, so why stress ourselves about being good?”
 Ro 6.1 is, to be blunt, a dick.
 And trying to make us feel bad, even evil, for attempting to follow Jesus, is definitely a dick move.